 In an effort to have equal money on both sides of a wager, the sportsbook operator will move the point spread to attract money on the side that customers aren’t betting on.
 The odds for a point spread might change before the actual point spread.
 There are certain point spread numbers, like 3 and 7 in football, the sportsbook operators would like to avoid moving away from since they final score margin falls on these two numbers most often.

-For example, if a lot more money is wagered on the Los Angeles Rams -3, the odds may shift from -110 to -115 and -120 before moving to -3.5.
+For example, if a lot more money is wagered on the New England Patriots -3, the vig may shift from -112 to -115 and -120 before the line moves to -3.5.

 Run and Puck Lines